 Turkish President Fahri Koruturk on Friday (23 May) met delegates to the Central Treaty Organization (CENTO) conference being held in Ankara.

-Turkish President Fahri Koruturk on Friday (23 May) met delegates to the Central Treaty Organization (CENTO) conference being held in Ankara.
+Background: Turkish President Fahri Koruturk on Friday (23 May) met delegates to the Central Treaty Organization (CENTO) conference being held in Ankara.
 They included U.S. Secretary of State Dr. Henry Kissinger.

 Dr. Kissinger also met Foreign Minister Ihsan Sabri Caglayangil and Premier Suleyman Demirel for talks aimed at solving the Cyprus dispute.